danchoi/soywiki/README.markdown

 ... and all traces of SoyWiki will removed.

+New and improved versions of SoyWiki will be released over time.
+To install the latest version, just type `gem install soywiki` again.

 ## Starting SoyWiki

 Before you start SoyWiki, create a directory that will hold your wiki